Tuesday, September 16, 2025

 “Therefore, behold, I am against the prophets, says the Lord, who steal My words everyone from his neighbor.
 Behold, I am against the prophets, says the Lord, who use their tongues and say, ‘He says.’”
 Jeremiah 23:30-31

-According to the Jameison Fausset Brown Commentary, the false prophets were guilty of twofold plagiarism; one steals from the other, and all steal words from the Lord’s true prophets, but they misapply them.
+The false prophets were guilty of twofold plagiarism; one steals from the other, and all steal words from the Lord’s true prophets, but they misapply them.
+[JFBC]

-According to the Jameison Fausset Brown Commentary, Jeremiah repeats the question back to the false prophets and priests, “What burden?”
+Jeremiah repeats the question back to the false prophets and priests, “What burden?”
 Then, he answers their question saying that God will forsake them.
-Since they despise God, He will them understanding of His Word, and that will be a far worse burden for them.
+Since they despise God, He will withhold understanding of His Word from them, and that will be a far worse burden for them.
+[JFBC]

 In Matthew 12:36, Jesus said, “I tell you that every careless word that people speak, they shall give an accounting for it in the day of judgment.”
 We must teach what God says accurately.

 Proverbs 23:7 says, “As a man thinks, so is he,” Words influence thoughts.
 Thoughts influence actions.
 Actions influence lifestyles.
-The Lord is saying to us through this Jeremiah 23 prophecy, to lean on God’s Word (the Bible) and His Holy Spirit to discern which words are from God.
+The Lord is saying to us through Jeremiah to lean on God’s Word (the Bible) and His Holy Spirit to discern which words are from God, and then, hold to them.

 No comments: